rahul38888/Modeling-Tool/README.md

-% % FILES EXPLANATION % %
+####FILES EXPLANATION
 1. main.cpp -> Its contain main functions, initializers and variables.

 ### MAIN FUNCTIONS

 a. nameOBJECT() -> Return object's name by its type variable.
 b.
 ResizeWin() -> Resize window with proper frustum transformed.
 c. initRendering() -> enable basic modes.
 d.
 Renderer() -> Main Rendering Function.
 e. update() -> Updates Screen on in fixed intervals.
 f.
 KeyFunction() -> Capture KeyBoard events and make changes as defined by developer.
 g. specialKeyFunction() -> Capture Special Keys (like Function keys) of KeyBoard and make changes as defined by developer.
 h. mouseFunction() -> Capture MouseKey events to initialize various events.
 i. mouseMotion() -> Captures Mouse Position change.
 j. main() -> Program initiator.

 2. dat_stuct.h -> This header file contain the data structures for objects, camera and lights.

 a. object -> Defined to save all possible variables for a 3d-Object serial_no - A unique id, different for each object. type - States the type of object.
 (1->cube, 2->sphere, 3->cone, 4->torus, 5->teapot, 6->plane)
 color[] - Color of object.
 position[] - Position coordinates. rotation[] - Rotated angles. scale[] - Scale measures. next - Next object pointer. pre - Previous object pointer.

 b. camera -> Defined to save all possible variables for a camera center[] - Focus Point. radius - Distance of camera from center. sideAngle - Angle projection made by camera-vector with positive Z-axis in X-Z plane (Anti-Clockwise as 	seen from Positive Y-axis) upAngle - Angle made by camera vector with Positive Y-axis. up[] - Up Vector of camera.

 c. light -> Defined to save all possible variables for a Lights.